This page is based on a contribution from Günther Senst

 If the talon is not yet exhausted, the player whose turn it is to lead can "cover" or "close" the talon.
 This is a commitment to reach 66 or more points and declare "out" without drawing any more cards from the talon.
 Before leading, the player takes the face up trump card from under the talon and lays it face down on top of the talon.
 From this moment onward, the "second phase" rules of play apply: players must follow suit and win the trick when possible.
 The closing player can meld a marriage immediately before closing, but no marriages can be melded in subsequent tricks.

 It is possible to close immediately after winning a trick, when both players have only five cards in their hands.
 Alternatively the winner of a trick can draw from the talon and then close, with each player holding six cards.
 It is also possible for the non-dealer to close at the start of the play, before leading to the first trick.
-The last opportunity to close is immediately after the fifth trick: the winner of this trick can close before the last two cards are drawn from the talon.
+The last opportunity to close is immediately after the sixth trick: the winner of this trick can close holding five cards before the last two cards are drawn from the talon.

 Note that it is possible to carry out several actions when leading.
 In an extreme case, having won the first trick, a player might draw from the talon, exchange the nine of trumps for the King, use this to declare a trump marriage for 40, close the talon and then lead the Queen of trumps to the second trick.